 For those ordained by other organizations:

 For those ministers already ordained by other organizations, the Fellowship offers affiliation through transfer of elders orders.
-Details about the transfer of ordination are contained in the Handbook of Faith and Practice at 610.2.
+Details about the transfer of ordination are contained in the Handbook of Faith and Practice at paragraph 610.2.

 Complete the form and submit it, along with the information requested on the form to the Fellowship Office.
 Be sure to include all items requested – especially the references and reference letters.